supercarlos297/fridaybot/README.md

  It began running 10/13/18.

- As of 10/12/19, it has been running for 1 year, has successfully detected and replied to 70 comments, and has 830 reddit karma.
+ As of 2/24/2020, it has successfully detected and replied to 100+ comments, and has 5k reddit karma.